 St Mary and St Michael’s has strong links with the primary schools in the parish.
 The vicar has traditionally been a governor of Fawcett School, latterly of the Trumpington Federation, while other clergy and several members of the congregation have served or are serving on the various school boards.

-The Church and Community Families Outreach Worker has developed close partnerships with council-employed Child and Family Centre Workers and other organisations.
-This has enabled the running of a range of successful seasonal events: Shrove Tuesday Pancake Party; Messy Christmas; Easter garden session and a Mossy Church at Trumpington Meadows Wildlife Reserve.
-We plan to make these into annual events.
+Our partnerships with council-employed Child and Family Centre Workers and other have enabled the running of a range of successful seasonal events: Shrove Tuesday Pancake Party; Messy Christmas; Easter garden session and a Mossy Church at Trumpington Meadows Wildlife Reserve.
+Some of these are becoming annual events.

 Support for pre-school families